tingshengng/wallet/README.md

 - `internal/models`: Defines the data models used by the service.
 - `internal/handlers`: Contains the API handlers.
 - `internal/middleware`: Handles authentication logic before requests reach the handlers.
-- `internal/services`: The business logic layer
+- `internal/services`: The business logic layer, this is where the main logic of the wallet service is implemented.
 - `internal/repositories`: Provides the database access layer.
 - `internal/cache`: Contains the cache implementation